vkdinventor/java-code/src/linklist/LinkList.md

 * Clone given Linked List
 * Delete Linked List
 * Pop operation in linked list
-* Insert given node into the correct sorted position in the given sorted linked list
+* Insert given treeNode into the correct sorted position in the given sorted linked list
 * Given a linked list, change it to be in sorted order
 * Split the nodes of the given linked list into front and back halves
 * Remove duplicates from a sorted linked list
-* Move front node of the given list to the front of the another list
+* Move front treeNode of the given list to the front of the another list
 * Move even nodes to the end of the list in reverse order
 * Split given linked list into two lists where each list containing alternating elements from it
 * Construct a linked list by merging alternate nodes of two given lists